ronakg/awesome-flickr-gallery-plugin/README.txt

 Tested up to: 3.2.1
 Stable tag: 3.0.6

-Create a photo gallery of your Flickr photos on your WordPress enabled website enabling you to customize it the way you like it.
+Create a photo gallery of your Flickr photos on your WordPress enabled WebSite enabling you to customize it the way you like it.

 == Description ==